huaminghuangtw/Second-Brain/Apple Notes/ProductiveLazy Cooking Tips.md

 - Use a honing rod to keep knives sharp
 - Use offset spatula (palette knife) for various tasks
 - Use kitchen shears/scissors for cutting vegetables/meat instead of using knives
-- Use foodservice film instead of plastic wrap, along with the "cater wrap" technique → if done properly, it should be waterproof
+- Use foodservice film instead of plastic wrap, along with the "cater wrap" technique &rarr; if done properly, it should be waterproof
 - Use mandolin to slice vegetables evenly

 ## Techniques